n3mo/massmine-docs/src/docs/twitter-analysis.md

     head(table(freq), 20)

-### Word Co-Occurrences
+### Word Correlations
-Word co-occurrences can be determined with the `findAssocs()` function in the TM package.
-The function below finds which terms co-occur with the word "love" and returns a vector of decimal percentages.
-If the returned value is `1.0` for a particular word, then it occurs in 100% of the same documents as the word "love."
-The `corlimit` argument allows you to decide a minimal percentage of co-occurrence to be returned.
-So, if you set the `corlimit` to `.5`, then any words that co-occur in less than 50% of the texts will be ignored.
-If sparse words have already been removed from the document, then it is generally best to set the `corlimit` to `0.0`.
+Word correlations can be determined with the `findAssocs()` function in the TM package.
+The function below finds which terms are most associated with the word "love" and returns a vector of decimal percentages.
+If the returned value is `1.0` for a particular word, then has a correlation coefficient of 1 in relationship to the word "love" in a given corpus.
+The `corlimit` argument allows users to determine a correlation threshold.
+So, if the `corlimit` argument is set to `.5`, then any words with a correlation coefficient of less than that will be ignored.
+For exploratory analyses, reducing the `corlimit` to `0.0` will return all correlations with a particular term, but for research purposes a minimum of `.5` is recommended (and depending on the research question or the claims made about particular associations `8.0` or higher may be necessary).
 Using the `word.co` variable to save the returned vector, the following function determines word co-occurrence:

     word.co <- findAssocs(dtm, "love", corlimit=0.0)